benediktschoeffmann/arduino_tinkering/README.md

 - HD74450 (a.k.a.
 Blinkenlights3 :D)

 	My first experience with a Display of some sort.
 Uses the same wiring as the official examples from the Lib.

+- encoderTest

+	Test Sketch using a KDY-040 Encoder.
+Connect CLK, DT, SW to Pins 2,3,4 , respectively.